Crevatez-org/.github/.github/pull_request_template.md

----
-name: Pull Request
-about: Create a pull request that solves an issue
-title: "[PR] - "
-labels: ''
-assignees: ''

----

-**IMPORTANT: Please do not create a Pull Request without creating an issue first.**

 ### Please provide enough information so that others can review your pull request:
 <!-- You can skip this if you're fixing a typo or something meaningless. -->